-The Intergovernmental Panel on Climate Change (IPCC) defines climate change as 'any change in climate over time, whether due to natural variability or as a result of human activity' (IPCC 2001).74 The impacts of climate change (extreme weather, sea level changes and agriculture productivity changes, leading to food insecurity) will affect the world's poorest people.
-For example, 80% of the 300 million people who live within 5 meters of sea level are in developing countries.75 Taking care of the climate and the natural resources we have around us is the responsibility of everyone.
-At the very basic level, environmental stewardship means taking responsibility for our choices.
-The Brundtland Commission defined sustainable development as development that 'meets the needs of the present without compromising the ability of future generations to meet their own needs'.
+The Intergovernmental Panel on Climate Change (IPCC) defines climate change as 'any change in climate over time, whether due to natural variability or as a result of human activity' (IPCC 2001).67 The impacts of climate change - extreme weather, sea level changes and agriculture productivity changes, leading to food insecurity - will particularly affect the world's poorest people.
+For example, 80% of the 300 million people who live within five metres of sea level are in developing countries.68 The emergence of sustainable development placed the responsibility for taking care of the climate and our natural resources with all of us.
+As defined by the Brundtland Commission, sustainable development 'meets the needs of the present without compromising the ability of future generations to meet their own needs' - what has come to be seen as good environmental stewardship.

-Good environmental stewardship is an important step towards ensuring resources are managed effectively for future generations and is applicable to both 'developed' and 'developing' countries.
-Since the emergence of climate change and protection of the environment as development themes, more and more donor agencies are including environmental impacts in their policies.
-This has resulted in an increase of questioning to prospective development partners on what impact will their proposed project have.
-Rather than just negative impacts, some donor agencies are also asking that environmental enhancement opportunities are outlined in proposals.
-This is the approach which CBM is adopting, as it is seen as very positive in terms of environmental sustainability and because it can provide very good entry points for disability-inclusive development.
-For example, an enhancement may be to establish a community environmental or water committee.
-In terms of DID there is opportunity to ensure representation by people with disabilities.
+Since the recogntion of climate change and protection of the environment as development themes, increasing numbers of donor agencies include the issue of environmental impacts in their development policies.
+The result: prospective development partners must set out what impact their proposed project will have on the environment.
+Some donor agencies require that environmental enhancement opportunities are outlined in proposals as well as any negative impacts.
+This is the approach adopted by CBM.
+Not only is it positive in terms of environmental sustainability, it can provide an entry point for disabilityinclusive development.
+For example, where a community environmental or water committee is to be established there is an opportunity in terms of DID to ensure representation by people with disabilities.

-In CBM the Environmental Stewardship Working Group is also helping to develop resources to help us assess the impact of our own programming and how we can work to increase environmental awareness and support the enhancement of the environment through our partnerships for longer term sustainable development.
+The CBM Environmental Stewardship Working Group is also developing resources to help us assess the impact of our own programming.
+Furthermore, these resources will assess how, through our partnerships, we can work to increase environmental awareness and support the enhancement of the environment for longer term sustainable development.
+Five key areas that CBM are considering are: